← Back to Blog

 The Damage: $50-$500 per incident.
 Happens 2-3 times per week.
 That's $5,000-$75,000 per year.

-πŸ’‘ The Fix Make capturing expenses as easy as sending a text.
+The Fix: Make capturing expenses as easy as sending a text.
 If it takes more than 10 seconds, it won't happen.
 Voice notes > apps > paper.

 2. The "Generous Rounding" Problem